13 Gong Styles

 (The difference between a bell and a gong, technically speaking, is a gong reverberates towards the center and a bell towards the rim when struck with a mallet)

 In fact, the use of these bell style gongs as singing bowls, is a relatively modern use.
-The Traditional Standing bell, or Tibetan bell was used as a bell or gong.
+The Traditional Standing bell, or Tibetan bell was used as a bell or gong, not a so called “singing bowl”.

 The fact that you can strike this bell, or sing it with a mallet makes this a diverse and popular choice for sound bath and sound therapy.
 Many even use the singing bowl for personal meditation sessions.
 In my opinion the singing bowl is the best type of gong for sound healing if you are on a tight budget or have limited space.